neortls007idev/guildhall/final.md

 - `O` (capitol letter 'Oh') to reset camera Position to origin. ( this does not rest the camera output Size ).

 ------
+**Specific Object Subsciprion Testing**
+- `F4` : Fires Event bounded to method of class Rahul.
+- `K`  : Unsubscribes the Event Of class Rahul.
+- `L`  : Subscribes the Event Of class Rahul.

 **Specific Shader Testing( Also Present ON screen when shader is active)**